Monotype Grotesque: Monotype Grotesque

-A release of light and regular styles (with italics), bold and black, light and standard condensed, regular extra-condensed and bold extended weights.
+A release of light and regular styles (with italics), bold and black, light and standard condensed, regular extra-condensed and bold extended weights of Bitstream Gothic 720.
 This set is also sold by Adobe.

 Monotype Grotesque Display

 A variant with altered designs.
 The family consists of Bold Condensed and Bold Extended fonts.
 Digital version was sold by Linotype.

 Classic Grotesque

 A less eccentric updating designed by Rod McDonald.
 The design combines the features in Venus and Ideal Grotesk font families.
 Alternate characters are also added.
 The development was originally approved in 2008, and lasted four years.

 The font family originally includes 14 fonts in 7 weights, with a complementary italic.
 OpenType features include numerators/denominators, fractions, ligatures, lining/old style/proportional and tabular figures, superscript, small capitals, stylistic alternates, stylistic sets 1 and 2 (Roman fonts only).
 Only one width is offered, without condensed or extended designs.

 OpenType Pro version supports all western European, most central European and many eastern European languages.

 Condensed, Compressed and Expanded widths were added in 2016, increasing the family to 56 fonts.